 So I picked up a few of these babies the other day, and decided to use them in some risotto primavera that I was making.
 I figured the hoppy taste would go nicely with all the spring vegetables, and since I didn’t have any decent white wine on hand, there wasn’t much choice anyway.

-My last risotto was delicious but wasn’t much of a looker, and this one isn’t pretty either (I swear it looks more appetizing in person).
+was delicious but wasn’t much of a looker, and this one isn’t pretty either (I swear it looks more appetizing in person).
 But it did taste good again.
 Although I must say, I don’t think the IPA really did all that much; it probably would have tasted much the same with white wine.
 But it’s fun to put what you’re drinking in your food, so why not?

 To make this risotto, just use the previous risotto recipe, adding about 3/4 cup of IPA when the rice starts to squeek, and waiting for it to evaporate before adding any vegetable broth.
 Replace the sun dried tomato, asparagus, mushrooms, and basil with some spring vegetables of your choosing.
 I used sugar snap peas, asparagus, and broccoli, sauteing them instead of steaming and just adding them to the risotto at the last minute.